torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 organize processes inside it as it sees fit and further distribute the resources it received from the parent.
-The limits and other settings of all resource controllers are hierarchical and regardless of what happens in the delegated sub-hierarchy, nothing can escape the resource restrictions imposed by the parent.
+The limits and other settings of all resource controllers are hierarchical and regardless of what happens in the delegated sub-hierarchy, yesthing can escape the resource restrictions imposed by the parent.

 Currently, cgroup doesn't impose any restrictions on the number of